• Skip to primary navigation

 A pair of tongs with pink silicone hands on the end removes a green candy heart from an ice cube.

-Add in fine motor tools
+Add in fine motor tools to your candy heart science experiments

 Simple materials like tongs or tweezers also add an extra level of fun!